 The analyzers are based on the technique of abstract interpretation.
 A graphical user interface supports the visualization of the worst-case program path and the interactive inspection of all pipeline and cache states at arbitrary program points.

 aiT was originally designed in close collaboration with Airbus France.
-For over a decade now, it’s been used at the Toulouse plant for validating the timing behavior of critical avionics software, including the flight control software of the A380.
+For fifteen years now, it’s been used at the Toulouse plant for validating the timing behavior of critical avionics software, including the flight control software of the A380.

 Daimler uses aiT in many automotive software projects, including the powertrain control system of the new Actros truck.